Mitch311G/Forecast/README.md

 ---
 ## Provided scripts
 - `npm run build-dev`
-    - Using webpack and babel, this will bundle and transpile the contents of `frontend/src` directory into bundled `.js` file for browser consumption, which are linked to `index.html`, then **watch for changes and re-bundle on file changes**.
+    - Using webpack and babel, this will bundle and transpile the contents of `frontend/src` directory into bundled `.js` file for browser consumption, which is linked to `index.html`, then **watch for changes and re-bundle on file changes**.
 - `npm run build`
     - Builds the bundle for production and **does not watch for file changes**.
 - `npm run start-dev`